NewsLocal NewsIn Your CommunityNorth Port/Englewood

-The North Port Police Department said in a statement on the department's Facebook page that officers were called to the Preto/Playmore area on Tuesday after getting reports of a wanted man in the area.
+The North Port Police Department said that officers were called to the area near Preto Boulevard and Playmore Road on Tuesday after getting reports of a wanted man in the area.

 But it was the wrong man.

-North Port Police say the man, whose name was not released, is still being charged with obstruction "based on his actions," the social media post said.
-Officers say they are investigating why the man fled.
+North Port Police posted a statement about the incident on Facebook.
+Police say the man, whose name was not released, is still being charged with obstruction "based on his actions," the social media post said.
+Officers say they are investigating why the man ran away.

 During the call, a separate police vehicle was involved in a car crash.
 Police say an officer was clearing the intersection of U.S. 41 and River Road with emergency lights and sirens activated when the crash occurred.